matthew-dailey/matthew-dailey.github.io/_posts/2016-10-21-interview-reading-material.markdown

 * "Not knowing what to expect makes candidates nervous.
 That’s a pointless handicap."
 This echoes the comment from Lettvin above
 * "We worked from the assumption that a candidate’s resume, background, and even their previous experience had no bearing on their ability to perform the difficult and specialized work we did."
   * This one is pretty intriguing.
-They go on to say that they purchased $80 work of books and sent them to candidates to study up before the interview.
+They go on to say that they purchased $80 worth of books and sent them to candidates to study up before the interview.
   * This is complemented by the statement that most candidates did not know Matasano's domain very well at all when starting the interview process, but this still resulted in great hires

 Section 7 - Build work-sample tests